pags/engine.js/README.md

 #### `destroy(key)`

-Remove an entry from the model.
+Remove a key\value pair from the model.

 Will return `this` for chaining.